 From a safety perspective, XC40 customers can relax with on board automatic emergency braking across the rang.The system is capable of spotting not only cars but also pedestrians & large animals.
 Every XC40 also comes with a lane departure system which will intervene and pull the car back into your lane if it fears you’re going to steer into the path of oncoming traffic.
 If that’s not enough, you can pay extra & add the Intellisafe Pro Pack & you will be further reassured with the addition of Pilot Assist up to 80-mph, Adaptive Cruise Control, Blind Spot Info System, Cross Traffic Alert with Autobrake & Rear Collison Mitigation.

 Volvo have built a great compact SUV that is practically perfect in every way.
-Unlike the Audi Q3 & BMW X1, it’s not a compromise.
+Unlike the other sin the sector, it’s not a compromise.
 The XC40 offers the most practicality, coupled to a strikingly different interior, making it the best of any compact premium crossover that we have ever driven.

 A “Supercalifragilisticexpialidocious” 4.5/5.